 Please view the picture document which displays different berthing facilities within the Inner Harbour and shows available electricity/ water points.
 To discuss these area’s further regarding suitability for your vessel, please contact Brixham Harbour office.

-There are accessible public toilets positioned along the Western Lady walkway leading down towards the passenger pontoon.
+There are accessible public toilets positioned along the Western Lady walkway leading down towards the passenger pontoon (these toilets are locked at night).

 During the summer season ferries run from Paignton Harbour to Brixham and Torquay every hour weather dependant.
 Please contact ferry services for further information.